Five Contractor Management Best Practices

 What’s more, host companies should be inputting these findings in an easily accessible database.
-And so, host companies should consider integrated contractor relationship management software to track safety observations, report contractor non-compliance, communicate unsafe conditions, and measure time to resolution.
+And so, host companies should consider integrated safety management software with contractor relationship management capability to track safety observations, report contractor non-compliance, communicate unsafe conditions, and measure time to resolution.

 5. Don’t neglect the post job evaluation

 The result of a lack of rigorous standards for evaluating contractor work once the engagement has ended is that subpar contractors get rehired.
 To avoid this, companies should perform post-job work assessments, with particular emphasis placed on safety compliance, customer service, and, of course, the quality of the finished project.